lynekpng/lynekpng/README.md

 ### About Me

 I'm Lyne, currently navigating through my newly found passion for coding.
 I've discovered that coding is not just a skill but an art that allows me to solve problems creatively and build amazing things.
-Whether it's developing websites, exploring data, or creating innovative solutions, the endless possibilities of the tech world fascinate me. 🚀✨
+Whether it's developing websites, exploring data, or creating innovative solutions, the endless possibilities of the tech world inspire me. 🚀✨

 ### Skills & Interests

 - **Languages**: HTML, CSS, JavaScript (more to come as I learn!) 📚
 - **Frameworks and Tools**: React, Tailwind, Git, Docker 🔧
-- **Learning**: Typescript, PHP,
+- **Learning**: Typescript, PHP 🌱
 - **Interests**: Web Development, UI/UX Design, Data Science 💻

 ### Pinned Projects Summary 🖼️

 - **🌤️ Weather App**: A simple weather app that provides current weather information for any city.
 This app is built with HTML, SASS, and JavaScript and uses the OpenWeatherMap API for weather data.
-- **🎶 The Collection**: A small collection of tunes I enjoy, hopeful that you might enjoy them too.
+- **🎧 The Collection**: A small collection of tunes I enjoy, hopeful that you might enjoy them too.
 Built with HTML, CSS, and JavaScript.
 - **💳 V-Card**: A virtual card of my info :)
 - **👟 AZ-Store**: Fictive shoe store built with PHP and JavaScript.
 - **💻 Tech-Talk**: Repository of tech talks I conducted during my traineeship at BeCode.